 Examples of Motor Driven Cycles: Four Different kinds of “Honda 50″

 Myrons Moped is the last moped specialty shop remaining, out of over 100, in So.
 California since the 70′s.
 Owner Shaun serviced 200 mopeds per year from 1978 to 2009.
-Since 2010 he has slowed to about 50 per year, mostly new Tomos.
+Since 2010 he has slowed to only 20 per year, mostly new Tomos.

 Myrons Moped sells parts only for mopeds and nopeds, sold in California after 1973.
 See Parts department.
 Many items are not shown.